turingschool/front-end-curriculum/projects/module-3/stretch.md

 Incorporating a new technology into your application that isn't explicitly taught will give you the opportunity to differentiate yourself from other Turing grads and give you a great story to tell in your job interview - employers love to hear about your experiences being self driven and learning new technologies outside of the standard Turing curriculum.

+No one hires a junior dev based on what the junior already knows.
+Instead, junior developers are successful when they showcase their ability to learn and ask questions.
+This project will provide tangible, demonstrable anecdotes for you to bring up during interviews to show your ability to struggle with new material and problem solve!

 You have a lot of freedom with this project, but there are a few requirements listed next.

 ## Requirements

 As a group, you need to decide on:

-1. A minimum viable product (MVP) idea
+1. A minimum viable product (MVP) idea that solves a problem for your users
 1. The use of at least one external API
 1. Choose one category from the "Stretch Technologies" section below